-In general, an increase in the tenant rent that results from an annual reexamination will take effect on the family’s anniversary date, and the family will be notified at least 30 days in advance.
+In general, an increase in the tenant rent that results from an annual reexamination will take effect on October 1st of each year, except for Latimer Heights and Arnold Tower residents which will take effect April 1st, and the family will be notified at least 30 days in advance.

-If the PHA chooses to schedule an annual reexamination for completion prior to the family’s anniversary date for administrative purposes, the effective date will be determined by the PHA, but will always allow for the 30-day notice period.
+If the Housing Authority of Danville chooses to schedule an annual reexamination for completion prior to the family’s scheduled date for administrative purposes, the effective date will be determined by the Housing Authority of Danville, but will always allow for the 30-day notice period.

-In general, a decrease in the tenant rent that results from an annual reexamination will take effect on the family’s anniversary date.
+In general, a decrease in the tenant rent that results from an annual reexamination will take effect on October 1st, except for Latimer Heights and Arnold Towers residents who will be effective April 1st.

 PART II: REEXAMINATIONS FOR FAMILIES PAYING FLAT RENTS

-[24 CFR 960.257(2)]
+[24 CFR 960.253(f)]

 9-II.A.
 OVERVIEW

-For families who choose flat rents, the PHA must conduct a reexamination of family composition at least annually, and must conduct a reexamination of family income at least once every 3 years [24 CFR 960.257(a)(2)].
-The PHA is only required to provide the amount of income-based rent the family might pay in those years that the PHA conducts a full reexamination of income and family composition, or upon request of the family after the family submits updated income information [24 CFR 960.253(e)(2)].
+For families who choose flat rents, the Housing Authority of Danville must conduct a reexamination of family composition at least annually and must conduct a reexamination of family income at least once every three years [24 CFR 960.253(f)The Housing Authority of Danville is only required to provide the amount of income-based rent the family might pay in those years that the Housing Authority of Danville conducts a full reexamination of income and family composition, or upon request of the family after the family submits updated income information [24 CFR 960.253(e)(2)].

 9-II.C.
 REEXAMINATION OF FAMILY COMPOSITION (“ANNUAL UPDATE”)